pyladies/pyladies/README.md

 **Windows**

 The process will be similar though the commands will vary slightly.
+Reference: [Table of basic Powershell commands](https://devblogs.microsoft.com/scripting/table-of-basic-powershell-commands/).

 ### Create and activate a virtual environment